How to manage employees with a critical illness

 Obesity is also giving rise to increasing numbers of heart failure.
 The NHS states that new cases of heart failure increased by 12% from 2002 to 2014.
 On top of that, around 1 in 6 men and 1 in 5 women will have a stroke in their life.

-Coming face to face with an employee with a critical illness may seem unlikely, but it could be more common than you think.
+Although having an employee with a critical illness may seem unlikely, it could actually be more common than you think.

 Managing critical illness

 Managing cases where an employee is diagnosed with a critical or terminal illness can be difficult.
-In some cases, an employer can be supportive and flexible yet there is still a high amount of discrimination from employers or colleagues when diagnosed with a serious illness.
+In some cases, an employer can be supportive and flexible yet there is still a high amount of discrimination from employers or colleagues reported.

 What’s more, a termination of employment could mean the loss of certain benefits, such as private medical insurance, death-in-service life insurance or critical illness cover.
-This increases the fear of an employer reacting badly and potentially losing their job.
+This increases the fear and can prevent some employees from approaching their employer to discuss their options.

 Obligations of an employer